Proof that the Balanced Scorecard is the right strategy management framework for you

 Using scorecard software, SBS group was able to migrate their Excel-based scorecards into scorecard software, which provided a number of benefits.
 They could manage cross-scorecard collaboration, information sharing, employee-scorecard linkages, and more.
 They were also able to set up scorecards according to their preferences, define measures, and create initiatives.
 Altogether, SBS Group’s scorecarding capability has helped them assess and prioritize their initiatives.

 The CFA team embarked on an effort to update the organization’s long-term strategy involving the entire organization and were able to advance their strategy, integrate their scorecard, and create a change agenda, workplans, and multi-year, high-level metrics.
 With the help of their scorecard, they were able to get leadership on board with aligning strategy and operations, and employees invested in CFA’s mission.

 All eight of these organizations were able to see strategic success using the Balanced Scorecard framework.
-If you want to test the waters and build out a simple scorecard before committing to something more substantial, this free Excel template is perfect for you.
-Download it today and get started!
+If you want to test the waters and build out a simple scorecard before committing to something more substantial.
+Try us out today!